NLTD2010/E5570-Hackintosh/README.md

 ## Thanks:
 - Apple for macOS.
 - SergeySlice for Clover Bootloader.
-- Acidanthera and other devs for many kext I used.
+- Acidanthera for OpenCore, Lilu, WEG, ... and other devs for many kext I used.